 Intermittent fasting involves limiting your daily food intake to a certain window of time.
 It’s become popular for weight loss and overall health improvements.
 For weight loss, knowing what to eat while intermittent fasting will make a difference.

 Fasting has been practiced for thousands of years and is an important tradition in many religions and cultures worldwide.

 Today new varieties of fasting put a spin on this ancient practice.

-16/8 intermittent fasting is one of the most popular styles of fasting.
-Proponents claim that it’s an easy, convenient and sustainable way to lose weight and improve overall health.
+One of the most popular styles of fasting is 16/8 intermittent fasting.
+Proponents claim that it’s an easy, convenient, and sustainable way to lose weight and improve overall health.

-Summary 16/8 intermittent fasting involves eating only during an eight-hour window during the day and fasting for the remaining 16 hours.
-It can support weight loss, improve blood sugar, boost brain function and increase longevity.
+With 16/8 intermittent fasting, you restrict your food intake to an 8-hour window and fast for the remaining 16 hours.
+This practice may support weight loss, improve blood sugar, and increase longevity.